rahebgames/cmpm-121-d3/PLAN.md

 ##### Software Requirements

-The first software requirement (flyweight pattern) is already comleted in previous steps.
+The first software requirement (flyweight pattern) is already completed in previous steps.

 - [x] use the memento pattern or something similar for modified cells